LeonardoLeoo89/AIUniExercises/README.md

 * [`E.A.5.7 CSP Cards 2`](E.A.5.7%20CSP%20Cards%202/): Cards 2 problem modeled as a CSP and implemented in Minizinc

+* [`E.A.5.8 CSP Social Golfers`](E.A.5.8%20CSP%20Social%20Golfers/): Social Golfers problem modeled as a CSP and implemented in MiniZinc

 * [`E.A.6.5 Schur Lemma`](E.A.6.5%20SAT%20Schur%20Lemma/): Schur's lemma problem modeled as SAT

 * [`E.B.1.1 FOL Studenti Ansiosi modelling`](E.B.1.1%20FOL%20Studenti%20Ansiosi%20modelling/): FOL modelling of anxious students